 Spiti Valley or Ladakh?

-As of 2020, Leh Ladakh is filled with a crazy rush of tourists, especially in season time from May to September.
-However, Spiti Valley has also seen a tremendous rise in tourists rush in the last few years but still, I will say the situation is not as bad as it has become in Ladakh tourism.
+As of 2021, Leh Ladakh is filled with a crazy rush of tourists, especially in season time from May to September.
+However, Spiti Valley has also seen a tremendous rise in tourist rush in the last few years but still, I will say the situation is not as bad as it has become in Ladakh tourism.

 Most Common Itinerary of Spiti Valley for 11 – 12 Days